Tandem PV

 Seed Round in 2021

-Sublime Systems specializes in decarbonizing cement through innovative technology that co-produces green hydrogen while significantly reducing emissions.
-The company employs an electrochemical process powered by clean, renewable energy, effectively eliminating carbon dioxide emissions without altering the cement's properties or chemistry.
-This approach allows builders and consumers to actively participate in the transition towards a sustainable and renewable future.
+Sublime Systems is a company focused on decarbonizing cement production through innovative technology that simultaneously generates green hydrogen and reduces carbon emissions.
+Their approach employs an electrochemical method powered by clean, renewable energy, effectively eliminating CO2 emissions while preserving the essential characteristics and chemistry of the cement.
+This technology allows builders and consumers to actively participate in the transition towards a sustainable and renewable future, aligning with global efforts to mitigate climate change.

 Via Separations